 Giorgina Gabasio is fully engaged in a culture oriented towards relationships with others and the collective.
 She likes that the person is foremost valued and that each person is satisfied in the work environment.
 This requires that the rules are able to adapt accordingly to suit everyone.
 Mutual respect must be valued.
 She avoids environments where the results are foremost valued, and where the data culture is dominant.
 She prefers that the culture is centred around collaboration and the production of collective projects.
 It is important for her that everyone shares this mindset.

-Relies on reflections and proven concepts to progress.
+Relies on proven concepts and theories to progress.